AICordex/AIOfCordex-V.1.01/README.md

 ## **Overview**

-Sonos Terminal is a powerful command-line tool designed to analyze tokens on the **Solana blockchain**.
+Violet Terminal is a powerful command-line tool designed to analyze tokens on the **Solana blockchain**.
 It connects directly to the blockchain using the **Solana SDK (@solana/web3.js)**, providing **real-time, detailed insights** on token information, associated accounts, and balances.

 ## **Features**